NBISweden/IgDiscover-legacy/doc/manual-installation.rst

 ===================

-IgDiscover requires quite a few other software tools that are not included in most Linux distributions (or OS X for that matter) and which are also not available from the Python packaging index (PyPI) because they are not Python tools.
+IgDiscover requires quite a few other software tools that are not included in most Linux distributions (or mac OS) and which are also not available from the Python packaging index (PyPI) because they are not Python tools.
 If you do not use the :ref:`recommended simple installation instructions via Conda <simple-installation>`, you need to install those non-Python dependencies manually.
 Regular Python dependencies are automatically pulled in when IgDiscover itself is installed in the last step with the ``pip install`` command.
-The instructions below are written for Linux and require if you want to try this on OS X.
+The instructions below are written for Linux and require modifications if you want to try this on OS X.

 Install non-Python dependencies